harveytriana/TspApproach/README.md

 | Dart         | 35.0                |
 | Python       | 157.0 (3)           |

-Of course, the calculated times can vary slightly if you run on another machine, however, the ratio should be practically constant.

 As theoretically expected, C and C++ are the languages that solves the problem in less time.
 On the other hand, Rust proves to be the powerful language that it is.
 While C# is at a little disadvantage in extreme performance, the margin is not great.

-About Fortran, initially I compiled with *gfortran MinGW-W64 8.1.0*, with uncertain results, it took 29.7 seconds.
-Tried applying the available options for optimization with the same poor result to be Fortran.

-> MinGW gfortran is an easy compiler with which you can run Fortran programs from a terminal, but the result is disappointing.

-Then I work with Intel's developer tools, Intel oneApi©, certainly advanced, with the final result shown in the table, now fortran is at the same level as C++.

-> With Intel oneApi© and Visual Studio (for now 2019) we can develop Fortran programs with a professional IDE.

 (1) By virtue of excellent collaboration, applying advanced optimization techniques in C#, the result of this can be improved.
 However, the application of these techniques is heterodox to normal coding in C#.
 The result in the table corresponds to long* (for int* the time is around 12.2 s).
 Read the README document in the corresponding folder for more information.
 Thanks Tedd; https://github.com/tedd.